Fernando-A-Rocha/mta-samp-maploader/README.md

 It's important to start these 2 resources before starting `samp_maploader` in that order.

-# Tip
+## Already using any of the dependencies?

-If you're already using `newmodels` & `sampobj_reloaded` in your server and want to have `samp_maploader`, you shouldn't need to re-download those 2 resources.
-I simply made the following edits to them:
+If your server already has `newmodels` & `sampobj_reloaded` and want to have `samp_maploader`, you shouldn't need to re-download those 2 resources if you have the correct versions.
+I made the following edits to them:
 - Removed the test commands from `newmodels`
 - Disabled debug messages in [newmodels/_config.lua](/newmodels/_config.lua)
 - Removed all predefined mods in [newmodels/mod_list.lua](/newmodels/mod_list.lua), [newmodels/meta.xml](/newmodels/meta.xml) and 'models' folder (now deleted)
 - Removed the test command from `sampobj_reloaded`

+## Installing

+- Get the latest release: [here](https://github.com/Fernando-A-Rocha/mta-samp-maploader/releases/latest)
+- Download the source code Zip and extract it
+- Place the 3 folders in your server's resources folder
+- Execute the following commands in server console (in order):
+    - `start newmodels`
+    - `start sampobj_reloaded`
+    - `start samp_maploader`

-# Structure
+## Structure

 `samp_maploader` files and folders:
 - `maps`: SA-MP Pawn map files to load